LatitudeAdjustment/auth1/README.md

 ## Purpose(s)

-Highlights use of phx.gen.auth v0.7.0.
+Highlights use of Phx.Gen.Auth v0.7.0.
 Likely to be incorporated into Phoenix Framework 1.6.

 Intended as reference, basis/foundation for future projects.